CClotho/lemonmint/NOTES.md

 ## What to test?

-1. Test whether the App component renders the initial content right 2.Check whether, when a specific route is clicked, it renders the right page (component) accordingly.
+1. Test whether the App component renders the initial content right.
+2. Check whether, when a specific route is clicked, it renders the right page (component) accordingly.
 3. Check if each function correctly updates the cart.